wtsnjp/BXghost/README.md

 * `\eghostguarded{<text>}` inserts *European ghost* (invisible and zero-width alphabets) before and after the `<text>`.
 In math mode, it outputs only `<text>` without the ghosts.
 * `\jghostguarded{<text>}` inserts *Japanese ghost* (invisible and zero-width Japanese characters) before and after the `<text>`.
 In math mode, it outputs only `<text>` without the ghosts.

-In addition, the following package option is available:
+In addition, the following package options are available:

 * `verb` patches the `\verb` command of LaTeX to be guarded by European ghost.
+* `noverb` disables the `verb` feature.

 ## Acknowledgements